aa-pack/Banno-Case-Study/template.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+Tailored lending, such that personalized financial product offerings can be displayed to and redeemed by customers in an authenticated channel.

 * Why do you think that offering this product or service would benefit the company?

 * What technologies would this additional product or service utilize?